 Released in 2016, the Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset consisting of questions posed by crowdworkers on a set of Wikipedia articles.
-The answer to every question is a span of text from the passage.
-Performance on SQuAD surpassed human performance in 2018, and in response the SQuAD2.0 challenge was released, which includes questions for which the passage does not contain the answer.
-Solutions to SQuAD2.0 must not only be able to locate the answers to questions, they must also be able to identify when the answer is not present.
-The Layer 6 NLP Team has developed a model that currently ranks 1st on the leaderboard among all the single models, and the 4th place among ensemble models (as of Feb 14, 2019).
+The answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
+Performance on SQuAD surpassed human performance in 2018, and in response the SQuAD2.0 challenge was released, which combines the 100,000 questions in SQuAD1.1 with over 50,000 new, unanswerable questions written adversarially by crowdworkers to look similar to answerable ones.
+Solutions to SQuAD2.0 will not only answer questions when possible, but also determine when no answer is supported by the paragraph and abstain from answering.
+The Layer 6 NLP Team developed a model that ranked the 2nd place in the leadership board (as of March 28, 2019).

 The paper presents a two-stage model to evaluate and advance current state-of-the-art in automated playlist continuation using a large scale dataset released by Spotify.